JDA-Applications/JDA-Utilities/README.md

 Check out the [Example Bot](https://github.com/jagrosh/ExampleBot)!

 ## Projects
-[**Vortex**](https://github.com/jagrosh/Vortex) - Vortex is an easy-to-use moderation bot that utilizes the JDA-Utilities library for the Command Client and some of the menus
+[**Vortex**](https://github.com/jagrosh/Vortex) - Vortex is an easy-to-use moderation bot that utilizes the JDA-Utilities library for the Command Client and some of the menus<br>
+[**JMusicBot**](https://github.com/jagrosh/MusicBot) - This music bot uses the Command Client for its base, and several menus, including the OrderedMenu for search results and the Paginator for the current queue